luddite478/fortuned/app/docs/features/threads.md

 **Multi-User Collaboration**: Threads support multiple users, with the first user being the original author.
 Users can join existing threads to collaborate or create solo threads for personal project versioning.

-**Complete Snapshots**: Each checkpoint contains a complete project state snapshot rather than incremental changes, ensuring any checkpoint can be independently applied to recreate the exact project state.
+**Complete Snapshots**: Each project checkpoint contains a complete project state snapshot rather than incremental changes, ensuring any checkpoint can be independently applied to recreate the exact project state.

 ## Data Models